 White-tailed deer are one of the most recognized mammals in Maine.
 Deer are seen most often at dawn and dusk, but often maintain a presence during daylight hours.
 With a prolific population in central and southern Maine, deer support one of the greatest hunting opportunities in our state.
 Deer are important seed dispersers, browsing on vegetation and depositing the seeds in their feces miles away, encouraging growth in other areas.
 In addition to having a significant influence on plant communities, deer are also important prey to lynx, bobcat, and coyotes in the state of Maine.

 Deer are known for entering and consuming vegetation around the home or in gardens.
 To prevent access to certain areas, consider installing a fence.
-Learn more about fencing options.
+Learn how to prevent and resolve conflicts with deer.

 Fisher are an elusive species.
 Even though they are active year round, they are rarely seen.
 Fisher hunt both on the ground and in trees seeking small mammals, squirrels, snowshoe hare, and porcupines.
 As an exceptional predator, fishers help manage rodent populations to prevent them from becoming a nuisance.